What is the evidence for a meat-based diet?

 Although these were not pure meat-eaters (they ate other junk too) they still had a 14% decrease in relative risk of death compared to vegans. (r)

-Evidence for a Meat-Based Diet: 6.0 – Your Brain on Plants
+Evidence for a Meat-Based Diet: 6.0 – The Problems with Plants

 I have alluded to Evidence 6.0 throughout this article, but I wanted to focus on the “positive evidence for a meat-based diet.”